beinardus/lnd-fee-manager/README.md

             - _admin.macaroon_
     - lnd-fee-manager

-`lnd-fee-manager` does not yet exists, but we create it now:
+`lnd-fee-manager` does not yet exist, but we create it now:

 ```shell
 # set UMBREL_ROOT for convenience (EDIT THIS)